d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 effectively run random search.
 In practice we execute brackets in an round robin fashion, which means we start with $s=s_{max}$ again once we finished the loop.
 Given enough resources, we could also run all brackets in parallel because configurations are sampled at random.
-We will discuss this case in more detail in Section :numref:`sec_sh_async`.
+We will discuss this case in more detail in :numref:`sec_sh_async`.

 <!-- ![Learning curves of random hyperparameter configurations](../../img/hb.svg) -->
 ![Learning curves of random hyperparameter configurations](img/hb.svg)